Pawcharz/Meta-rewards-copy/README.md

-# Meta-rewards-site
-Mata rewards looking Site
-Meta Rewards Site
-Welcome to the Meta Rewards Site!
-This project is designed as a copy of already existing website metarewards.com

 # Meta Rewards Site

 ## Welcome

 Welcome to the Meta Rewards Site!
-This project is designed to provide a platform for managing and distributing rewards in a decentralized manner.
-The site is built on top of the Ethereum blockchain, using smart contracts to manage rewards and distribute tokens.
+This project is designed as a copy of already existing website metarewards.com

 ## Table of Contents